 Labradors are a very popular family dog because of their good nature.
 These dogs focus on what people want them to do.
 Being eager to please means they learn quickly.
 This makes them one of the most intelligent dog breeds around.

 Bigger dog breeds tend to dominate the intelligence tests, but this is a small dog that can actually compete!
-These pets are pretty small and they still manage to rank pretty highly in intelligence tests and are a common sight at agility tests.
+Papillons, also known as Toy Spaniels, are pretty small and they still manage to rank pretty highly in intelligence tests and are a common sight at agility tests.
 These small dogs really shine compared with their bigger counterparts.

 Australian Cattle Dog